Quantum Analytic Descent: Numerical computations

-in which we have set $N+1=1$.
-We randomly generate $\omega_i$ and set $J=0.05$.
+We also consider a 12-qubit spin-ring Hamiltonian Hamiltonian from Eq.~\eqref{hamil-appendix}: We randomly generate $\omega_i$ and set $J=0.05$.
 We use an ansatz circuit of $2$ blocks and overall $84$ parameters.
 We start the optimisation from the lowest energy computational basis state by adding uniform random numbers $(-0.5, 0.5)$ to its parameters.
 The step size is $0.01$ ($0.01$) in the case of analytic descent (natural gradient).

-We simulate shot noise when determining the gradient vector (in case of conventional natural gradient) and the coefficients in Eq.~\eqref{coeffs}.
+We simulate shot noise when determining the gradient vector (in case of conventional natural gradient) and the coefficients in Eq.~\eqref{surfaceapprox}.
 We do so by adding Gaussian distributed random numbers to their exactly determined values, as discussed in the main text.